Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

 }
 ```

 The routes in the section are scoped specifically to claims.
-Our Carrier API provides a couple ways to search and fetch claim information on top of the ability to create claims.
+Our Vendor API provides a couple ways to search and fetch claim information on top of the ability to create claims.

 The Claim object itself contains the following keys: